 Myōjin type 明神系鳥居

-The myōjin torii are without doubt the most common torii style.
+The myōjin torii are without a doubt the most common torii style.
 They are characterised by curved upper lintels (kasagi [see above] and shimaki [島木, secondary lintel]).
 Both curve slightly upwards.
 Kusabi (楔, wedges), nuki (貫, “penetrating tie beams”) as well as gakuzuka (額束, struts often covered by a tablet carrying the name of the shrine) are present.
 The posts or pillars (柱 hashira) are often slightly inclined.
 A myōjin torii can be made of wood, stone, concrete or other materials and be vermilion or unpainted.

 Myōjin torii 明神系鳥居